 The MacLean Awards are awarded, on a renewable basis, to all-around academic students from Canada who have demonstrated leadership qualities and an interest in athletic activities.
 The awards are made, on the recommendation of the Director of Varsity Athletics, to students on the University's varsity football team.
 The awards may be held for a maximum of five years.
 This gifted award was established by Donald MacLean CAS 57' and Patricia MacLean in 2005.

-The MacNeill Scholar-Bursary will be offered in the amount of $4000 to a student entering full-time study at Acadia, in any discipline, who has and maintains an average of 80%.
+The MacNeill Scholar-Bursary will be offered in the amount of $4,000 to a Canadian or American student entering full-time study at Acadia, in any discipline, who has and maintains an average of 80%.
 The scholar-bursary will be renewable for four years, or until the student graduates, whichever comes first.

 Bursary | Eligibility: Arts

 The MacNeily Family Bursary will be awarded annually to an entering or returning student to a degree program in the Faculty of Arts.
 Preference will be given to all round students involved with school life.
 This bursary was established in May 2009 by Ian MacNeily (BA Acadia, 1981) in memory of Murray MacNeily (BSc, Acadia 1954) and Jack MacNeily (BSc, Acadia, 1949; BEd, Acadia 1951)